 10 People Arrested and 89 Dogs Rescued from Alleged Interstate Dogfighting Ring

-The ASPCA recently assisted with the removal of 89 dogs rescued from an alleged dogfighting ring operating across Long Island, in New York City and in several other states.
+The ASPCA recently assisted with the removal of over 80 dogs rescued from an alleged dogfighting ring operating across Long Island, in New York City and in several other states.
 Alongside New York State Police, Suffolk County Police Department, NYPD, Nassau County District Attorney’s Office, Nassau County Police Department, and the Nassau County SPCA, Suffolk County District Attorney Timothy D. Sini announces the arrest of 10 individuals following the rescue of these dogs.

 “We will not tolerate these types of crimes—crimes that injure and, in many cases, result in the death of vulnerable animals,” District Attorney Sini said.
 “Many of us have dogs as pets in our homes and we love them as another family member.
 This case is about how a criminal network bred dogs, tortured them, and put them in serious harm’s way just to make a buck.
 These arrests represent a significant blow to dogfighting, certainly here on Long Island and we believe it will have impacts throughout the Northeast.”

 The Suffolk County District Attorney’s Office and Suffolk County Police Department, in collaboration with local, state, federal and non-governmental agencies, began an investigation into alleged dogfighting at residences across Long Island in early 2021.

 The investigation revealed evidence that the defendants were allegedly involved in the breeding, training and illegal fighting of pit bulls including orchestrating matches and killing dogs that were either severely injured or had underperformed in fights.